raspberrypilearning/chameleon-lights/en/step_4.md

 ---
 # Chameleon

-def chameleon(sensed_colour):
+def chameleon():

-  c = sensed_colour # Store the sensed_colour value in the variable called c
+  c = (0, 255, 0) # Store the colour of the chameleon in the variable called c
 --- /code ---

 --- /task ---

 --- task ---

-Underneath the `c = sensed_colour` line of code, enter code to draw your chameleon.
+Underneath the variable line of code, create a list to draw your chameleon.

-**Tip**: The `c` variable will be used to display the colour that has been sensed by the colour sensor.

 --- code ---
 ---